Ernst Zündel: Early life

+Career

 Professionally, Zündel worked as a graphic artist, photographer, photo retoucher, and printer.
 He got his first job in the art department at Simpson-Sears in Toronto before opening his own art studio in Montreal.
 In 1969, he moved back to Toronto, where he founded Great Ideas Advertising, a commercial art studio.

 On several occasions in the 1960s he was commissioned to illustrate covers for Maclean's magazine.
 His controversial views were not well known in the 1960s and 1970s, since he published his opinions under the pseudonym Christof Friedrich.
 At the time, he was also an organizer among immigrants for the Ralliement des créditistes, Quebec's Social Credit party.
 In 1968, he joined the Liberal Party of Canada and ran in that year's Liberal leadership convention under the anglicized name Ernest Zundel as a self-described "nuisance candidate", running on an "immigrant rights" platform.
 He used his candidacy to campaign against anti-German attitudes.
 He dropped out of the contest prior to the election, but not before delivering his campaign speech to the convention.

-Under his Friedrich pseudonym, he wrote a preface to Savitri Devi's esoteric neo-Nazi book The Lightning and the Sun.

-Zündel gained prominence during the 1970s as spokesman for Concerned Parents of German Descent, a group that claimed German-Canadians and their children were the target of discrimination due to anti-German stereotyping in the media.
-In the late 1970s, Zündel, as the group's spokesman, issued press releases protesting the NBC Holocaust miniseries for its depiction of Germans.
-In the late 1970s, reporter Mark Bonokoski unmasked Zündel and ended his career as a credible media spokesperson by revealing that he was publishing neo-Nazi and antisemitic pamphlets such as The Hitler We Loved and Why under the pseudonym Christof Friedrich.
+In 1978 Zündel founded Concerned Parents of German Descent, a group that claimed German-Canadians and their children were the target of discrimination due to anti-German stereotyping in the media.
+In that year, Zündel, as the group's spokesman and its self-proclaimed "führer", issued press releases protesting the NBC Holocaust miniseries for its depiction of Germans, describing the show as "Zionist propaganda".
+In the late 1970s, reporter Mark Bonokoski unmasked Zündel, revealing that he was publishing neo-Nazi and antisemitic pamphlets such as The Hitler We Loved and Why under the pseudonym Christof Friedrich.